OmowunmiOni/DSA-Documentation-SQL-/README.md

     - GROUP BY clause
     - HAVING clause
     - ORDER BY clause
-      Using BETWEEN, AND, OR in SQL
+    - Understanding and using Logical Operators in SQL (AND, OR)

 5. SQL Views
     - What are SQL views?